 What should I supplement with?

-We recommend getting tested first through your GP.
-You an also send off for home testing kits – this is 100% worth doing to know how much vitamin D you need to take.
+I recommend getting tested first through your GP.
+You can also send off for home testing kits before deciding whether to supplement or not.

 - If you don’t want to do a test, a safe dose is 400iu/10mg over winter months.